NixOS/nixpkgs/doc/build-helpers/trivial-build-helpers.chapter.md

 These are useful for creating files from Nix expressions, which may be scripts or non-executable text files.

-Each of these functions will cause a derivation to be realized.
+Each of these functions will cause a derivation to be produced.
 When you coerce the result of each of these functions to a string, it will evaluate to the *store path* of this derivation.

 :::: {.warning}
 Some of these functions will put the resulting files within a directory inside the derivation output.
 If you need to refer to the resulting files somewhere else in Nix code, remember to append the path to the file  For example: